splynx/docs/files/en/scheduling/tasks/tasks.md

 * To archive the task

-Another feature that optimizes you work with tasks is an action log window that is displayed at the bottom.
-It allows you to track all the activities that were performed, check the worklog and task comments.
+Another feature that optimizes you functionality with tasks is an action log  that is located at the bottom of the tasks window.
+It allows you to track all the activities that were performed within the task, check the worklog and task comments.

 ![Activity log](activity_log.png)